 We’ve seen so many of you creating projects to support your families and communities during this time.
 It’s absolutely inspired us.
 We know there’s a need for face masks and so we’ve created an easy-to-make free pattern on Design Space you can access here (multiple sizes available including youth sizes).
 Please see our caution notice below regarding use of the face masks.

 We want to make sure you know that these face masks can be made a number of ways:

 - If you have a Cricut Maker, you can cut fabric on your machine.

-- If you have an Explore machine, you can cut paper to trace the pattern on fabric.
+- If you have a Cricut Explore machine, you can cut paper to trace the pattern on fabric.

-- If you don't have a Cricut, we have a downloadable PDF pattern available below.
+- If you don't have a Cricut machine, we have a downloadable PDF pattern available below.

 And if you don't have a sewing machine